Jump to section

 A cystoscopy may also be performed, which is a tiny viewing device that can be inserted into the urethra with your dog under general anesthesia.
 This will also aid the veterinarian in viewing the inside of the urethra and give him more information as to the underlying cause.

-The blood testing and the urine testing will be enough information for the veterinarian to know precisely what is causing the urethritis, whether it is an infection or stones.
-If blood testing shows any signs of a more serious health issue, such as possible cancer, your veterinarian will proceed with a definite biopsy and suggestions for treatment methods.
+The blood testing and the urine testing will often be enough information for the veterinarian to know precisely what is causing the urethritis, whether it is an infection or stones.
+If blood testing shows any signs of a more serious health issue, such as possible cancer, your veterinarian will proceed with a definitive biopsy and suggestions for treatment methods.

 Treatment of urethritis is dependent upon the underlying condition.
 Once your veterinarian has diagnosed the condition, as well as what has caused the inflammation, he will explain to you the treatment plan.
 Treatment methods may include: